rachelesmee/website/index.md

 ### FOSS4G 2018

-We are currently planning FOSS4G UK 2018.
-If you would like to get involved please see the [FOSS4G UK 2018 page](./foss4guk2018/).
+FOSS4G UK 2018 will be happening on the 8th to 9th of March.
+If you are interested in finding out more, please see the event page [FOSS4G UK 2018 page](./foss4guk2018/).

 ### Events